Last Updated on

 Water – Hydration is key in high elevations such as Winter Park, and you will want to carry lots of water with you on your mountain bike ride.
 If you want to flavor up your H2O, add some electrolyte powders to your bottle for maximum effect.

 Snacks – A little energy boost is never a bad thing on the trail.
-To cut down on bulk, I’m a fan of Shot Blocks, granola bars and Gu.
+To cut down on bulk, I’m a fan of Shot Blocks, granola bars or even a good old PB&J.

 Rain coat – The weather in the mountains can change incredibly quickly.
 Be prepared for all conditions by bringing extra layers and a waterproof with you.